wpscott/UxPlay/README.txt

     **GStreamer plugin packages** you should also install.

--   For Raspberry Pi (tested on RPi 4 model B, reported to work on RPi 3 model B+), only Raspberry Pi OS, plus the Debian and Manjaro ARM-RPi4 images made available through the Raspberry Pi Imager, are known to provide the (out-of-mainline-kernel) kernel-module **bcm2835-codec.ko** [maintained by Raspberry Pi](https://github.com/raspberrypi/linux/tree/rpi-5.15.y/drivers/staging/vc04_services), and needed for hardware-accelerated video decoding by the Broadcom GPU on the Pi, accessed using the GStreamer Video4Linux (v4l2) plugin.
-In addition, for Ubuntu and Manjaro, the v4l2 plugin needs a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) forGStreamer \< 1.22.
+-   For Raspberry Pi (tested on RPi 4 model B, reported to work on RPi 3 model B+), software video decoding now works accceptably if the `-vsync` option (UxPlay 1.63 or later) is used.
+Hardware decoding by firmware in the Broadcom GPU is better, but needs a (out-of-mainline-kernel) Linux kernel-module **bcm2835-codec.ko** [maintained by Raspberry Pi](https://github.com/raspberrypi/linux/tree/rpi-5.15.y/drivers/staging/vc04_services), which currently is only available in Raspberry Pi OS, and also in the Debian and Manjaro ARM-RPi4 images they make available through the Raspberry Pi Imager.
+This module is accessed using the GStreamer Video4Linux2 (v4l2) plugin.
+In Ubuntu and Manjaro, the v4l2 plugin needs a [patch](https://github.com/FDH2/UxPlay/wiki/Gstreamer-Video4Linux2-plugin-patches) for GStreamer \< 1.22.
+(Raspberry Pi OS (Bullseye) supplies an already-patched GStreamer-1.18.4.)

 -   To (easily) compile the latest UxPlay from source, see the section [Getting UxPlay](#getting-uxplay).